khsiufu/algorithm-spices/source/patterns_for_coding_questions/merge_intervals/index.rst

    '''
    Time complexity
-   As we are iterating through all the intervals only once, the time complexity of the above algorithm is O(N)O, where ‘N’ is the total number of intervals.
+   As we are iterating through all the intervals only once, the time complexity of the above algorithm is O(N), where ‘N’ is the total number of intervals.
    Space complexity
    The space complexity of the above algorithm will be O(N) as we need to return a list containing all the merged intervals.